Heal Yourself at Home

 Estrogen supports a lubricated and thick vaginal lining.
 The protective vaginal surface lining is mostly comprised of squamous epithelial cells.
 Estrogen is known to proliferate these cells and the layers below it to thicken the vaginal wall.
 Topical and systemic estrogen increases membrane collagen content and supports lubrication (increases mucopolysaccharides and hyaluronic acid)

-Vaginal lubricating fluid.
-Slightly acidic and travels slowly through the vagina removing dead cells, to keep the mucous membrane lining clean, supple and moist, supporting a healthy microflora.
+Vaginal lubricating fluid is slightly acidic and travels slowly through the vagina removing dead cells.
+This keeps the mucous membrane lining clean, supple and moist, supporting a healthy microflora.
 When the hormone progesterone peaks during the luteal (post-ovulation) phase, vaginal secretions turn cloudy or white.
 When estrogen is the dominant hormone (pre-ovulation), discharge tends to be clear, stretchy, or watery.

 Lubricating fluid comes from 3 sources (The vagina itself does not contain lubricating glands)